flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 The FRED-MD dataset was introduced to provide a common benchmark for comparing model performance and to facilitate the reproducibility of research results `[1] <#references>`_.

-The FRED-MD dataset is updated on a monthly basis, with each monthly released referred to as *vintage*.
+The FRED-MD dataset is updated on a monthly basis, with each monthly release referred to as *vintage*.
 The vintages are published on the `FRED-MD website <https://research.stlouisfed.org/econ/mccracken/fred-databases/>`_ in CSV format.
 Each vintage includes the data from January 1959 up to the month prior to the release.
 For instance, the January 2024 vintage includes the data from January 1959 to December 2023.